7 Ways to Lower Startup Cost

 Research on special deals and compare prices that offer the best bang for the buck.
 Aside from the price, review the quality.
-This prevents you from wasting resources or space for defective products.
+This prevents you from wasting resources or space on defective products.

 6. Invest in a solid recruitment plan

-It comes as no surprise that payroll takes a huge chunk on your startup budget.
+It comes as no surprise that payroll takes a huge chunk of your startup budget.
 Hiring top-notch people is costly since you’re paying for their expertise and years of experience for the job.

 Thankfully, there’s another cost-effective approach to smart hiring.
 Hire remote workers.
 Collaborate and manage tasks with your remote team without worrying about equipment, Internet connection, and office space costs.